 GHSA-5j59-xgg2-r9c4: Next has a Denial of Service with Server Components - Incomplete Fix Follow-Up

-It was found that the fix addressing CVE-2025-55184 in React Server Components was incomplete and did not fully prevent denial-of-service attacks in all payload types.
-This affects React package versions 19.0.2, 19.1.3, and 19.2.2 and frameworks that use the affected packages, including Next.js 13.x, 14.x, 15.x and 16.x using the App Router.
+This vulnerability affects React versions 19.0.2, 19.1.3, and 19.2.2, as well as frameworks that bundle or depend on these versions, including Next.js 13.x, 14.x, 15.x, and 16.x when using the App Router.
 The issue is tracked upstream as CVE-2025-67779.

 References